-The Urgency Room – High Fever in adults/children
+The Urgency Room – High Fever in Adults/Children

+Fevers occur when the hypothalamus, your body’s “thermostat,” increases your body’s temperature because of fever-producing substances called pyrogens.
 When pyrogens are released into your blood, you could wind up with a dangerously high fever.
 Pyrogens could come from: bacteria, drugs, toxins, viruses and fungi.
 The severity of a fever and its detrimental results increase the higher your temperature and the longer it persists—which is why getting a high fever treated sooner is always your best option.

-Low fever: 100 F – 101 F
+● Low high fever: 100 F – 101 F

-Intermediate fever: 102 F
+● Intermediate high fever: 102 F

-High fever: 103 F – 104 F
+● Serious high fever: 103 F – 104 F

 In addition to high or rising temperatures that last longer than 24 hours, a child with a high fever could have other obvious symptoms.
 Be on the lookout for severe diarrhea, dehydration, repeated vomiting, seizures or rash.
 Your child is especially susceptible to serious infections if they have any type of immune disorder or haven’t received immunizations.